-Lee Anderson refuses to apologise for ‘f*** off to France’ remark to asylum-seekers
+Lee Anderson branded ‘pound shop Powell’ for ‘f*** off back to France’ remark

 Freedom from Torture, a refugee charity, said the “dehumanising and inflammatory” language puts people seeking sanctuary in the UK at “real risk”.

+Georgie Laming of the at Hope not Hate group said it was “morally reprehensible” for the top Tory cabinet minister to have defended Mr Anderson’s inflammatory remarks.
+“The Conservative party is rapidly adopting dangerous and divisive tactics,” she said.

-Natasha Tsangarides, associate director of advocacy for the organisation, said: “Time and time again, we’re seeing Government ministers amping up the cruelty of their anti-refugee rhetoric to distract from their own catastrophic mismanagement of both the asylum system and of this country.
+Natasha Tsangarides, associate director of advocacy for the organisation, said: “Time and time again, we’re seeing government ministers amping up the cruelty of their anti-refugee rhetoric to distract from their own catastrophic mismanagement of both the asylum system and of this country.”

-“The dehumanising and inflammatory language used by certain politicians is putting people seeking sanctuary in this country at real risk, including the survivors that Freedom from Torture treat every day.”
+Immigration minister Robert Jenrick said a “significant” number of asylum seekers who had objected to moving to the Bibby Stockholm barge have since changed their minds, as he warned there was not an “a la carte menu” of accommodation choices.

+“A significant number moved yesterday, I suspect more will move in the coming days,” he told Times Radio.
+“I think this issue will be resolved.”

 Home Office figures released on Monday showed that the number of asylum seekers being housed in temporary hotel accommodation passed 50,000 in June this year – up by around 10,000 from December.